-Graphical applications are built upon the abstractions provided by the graphical environment hosting them.
+Graphical applications are built on the abstractions provided by the graphical environment hosting them.
 The application must interact with its environment and process input in an unstructured way.
-User input is not the only kind of input received from a windowing system.
+User input isn't the only kind of input received from a windowing system.
 Window management often involves requests to or from the application itself, such as painting or erasing a form.